-- 1.12 Quality risk management is a systematic process for the assessment, control, communication and review of risks to the quality of the medicinal product.
-It can be applied both proactively and retrospectively. - 1.13 The principles of quality risk management are that: - i) The evaluation of the risk to quality is based on scientific knowledge, experience with the process and ultimately links to the protection of the patient - ii) The level of effort, formality and documentation of the quality risk management process is commensurate with the level of risk Examples of the processes and applications of quality risk management can be found inter alia in ICH Q9 which is reproduced in Part III of the Guide.
+- 1.12 Quality Risk Management is a systematic process for the assessment, control, communication and review of risks to the quality of the medicinal product.
+It can be applied both proactively and retrospectively. - 1.13 The principles of Quality Risk Management are that: - The evaluation of the risk to quality is based on scientific knowledge, experience with the process and ultimately links to the protection of the patient; - (ii) The level of effort, formality and documentation of the Quality Risk Management process is commensurate with the level of risk.

+Examples of the processes and applications of Quality Risk Management can be found inter alia in Annex 20 or ICHQ9.